fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 ![](images/agg-group-1.png)

 User can then set `Mandatory Dimension`, `Hierarchy Dimension` and `Hierarchy Dimension`.
 Dimensions under these three settings has to be included into  `Includes`  under this aggregation group first.
-Once set properly, on the top right corner of aggragation group, estimated Cuboid number will be calculated and displayed.
+Once set properly, on the top left corner of aggragation group, estimated Cuboid number will be calculated and displayed.
 This can help you understand the complexity of the cube build.

 ![](images/agg-group-2.png)